misiektoja/spotify_monitor/README.md

 <a id="spotify-oauth-app"></a>
 ### Spotify OAuth App

 OAuth app credentials are optional in v3.0.
-They enable the legacy Spotify Web API Client Credentials path for track metadata and playlist owner metadata.
+They enable the legacy Spotify Web API Client Credentials path for track metadata and playlist owner metadata when the optional Spotipy dependency is installed.
 Configure them only when you already have an existing app with verified legacy endpoint access.
-The tool keeps this path first for a working app then falls back automatically when Spotify returns a restricted response.
+The tool keeps this path first for a working app then falls back automatically when Spotify returns a restricted response or Spotipy is unavailable.

 Apps created under the current Development Mode restrictions are not useful for this legacy path.
 Do not create a new app for `spotify_monitor` because the anonymous web-player backend supplies all metadata fields used by monitoring and friend listing.